Synthesizing efficient circuits for Hamiltonian simulation: Results

 In the following theorem we show that this is a diagonalizing circuit for the set of Paulis in $G_{1y}$. \begin{theorem} For each $i,j,k,l,a,b,c\in\intg_2$, such that $P_iP_jP_kY\id\id\id, \id\id\id YP_aP_bP_c\in G_{1y}$ we have the following.

 \end{theorem} We prove this theorem by showing that the operators on the LHS and RHS have equivalent actions on the eigenstates corresponding to an eigenbasis for the Paulis in $G_{1y}$.
-The proof of this theorem has been given in Appendix \ref{app:1overlap} (Theorem \ref{app:thm:diagGy}).
-The eigenbasis has been shown in Lemma \ref{app:lem:ebasisGy} (Appendix \ref{app:1overlap}).
+The proof of this theorem has been given in Theorem \ref{app:thm:diagGy} of Supplementary Method 1 (Appendix \ref{app:1overlap}).
+The eigenbasis has been shown in Lemma \ref{app:lem:ebasisGy} of Supplementary Method 1 (Appendix \ref{app:1overlap}).

 Thus we have the following.

 The state of the qubits $q_1,\ldots,q_7$ after the application of $W_{1y}$ is denoted by variables $x_1,\ldots,x_7$ respectively.
 We have the following expression for the overall phase incurred between $W_{1y}$ and $W_{1y}^{\dagger}$.